rhofset/GradeCalc/GradeCalc/readme.txt

+Version 0.1.4
+Added IIS and PAC into code.
+Not as a running code.

 Version 0.1.3
 Check if you are typing in the correct score, not over the max score.
 Fixed a problem with not showing what grade you got if max score.